 The young woman behind the front counter scheduled my next visit

 drafted 5 March 2019

 ∩ In his chapter on the expropriation of the agricultural population in the first volume of Das Kapital, Marx argued that the enclosure of agricultural land in England—moving from people growing their own food to a few large farms; eliminating shared agricultural land—played a key role in the development of capitalism.
 It transformed land from a means of subsistence into a means of making profits on commodity markets, and it transformed small peasant proprietors and serfs into wage-laborers, whose opportunities to exit the labor market were cut off.
 (An interesting parallel: what happened to women and families when it came to seem a “right” of all women to be full participants in the formal work force, and thus, we might say, women’s opportunities to exit the labor market were cut off.)

 All I know is Wikipedia?
 The English Poor Laws began to be enacted in the wake of the 1348-50 outbreak of the Black Death, when an estimated 30-40 percent of the population died.
 This left the surviving workers in great demand, and thus landowners either had to pay higher wages or leave their land fallow.
 And the workers saw the higher wages as providing them an opportunity to work fewer hours or to move around the country to where living or working conditions seemed better.
 So, for example, the 1351 Statute of Labourers required everyone who could work to work, and that wages be kept at pre-plague levels.
 Additional laws were passed to punish “escaped” workers, and the 1388 Statute of Cambridge placed restrictions on the movement of labourers and beggars.

+We might say that the English slave trade began shortly after that, or that it had already begun.
 Class war never ends.
 Absent a plague, civil war or other form of mass extermination, those on the bottom rarely get a fair share.